Emma Hardy: Parliamentary career

-Hardy has campaigned locally in her constituency to secure the funding for the A63 Castle Street development, prevent any further delays and ensure a bridge was built as soon as possible.
-Following delays to the project, building of the bridge started in October 2018, and was expected to be open in early 2021.
-Meanwhile, preparation for the A63 road development commenced in October 2020 with the exhumation of 19,000 bodies from the Trinity Burial Ground, and the deconstruction of the Earl de Gray public house.
-Hardy has also lobbied successfully to bring money to Hull for a new Children and Adolescent Mental Health Unit.
+Hardy campaigned locally in her constituency to secure the funding for the A63 Castle Street development, prevent any further delays and ensure a bridge was built as soon as possible.
+Following delays to the project, building of the bridge started in October 2018, and it opened to the public in March 2021.
+Preparation for the A63 road development commenced in October 2020 with the exhumation of 19,000 bodies from the Trinity Burial Ground.

+Hardy also lobbied successfully to bring money to Hull for a new Children and Adolescent Mental Health Unit.
 The money was agreed by the Government in July 2018 and the project was finally completed in January 2020.

-Hardy is a patron for Articulacy which strives to improve lives by inspiring all people regardless of age or abilities to become confident and articulate individuals.

 In January 2020, Hardy was appointed to Labour's frontbench as a Shadow Education Minister, succeeding Gordon Marsden, who lost his seat in the 2019 general election.

 Hardy nominated Keir Starmer in the 2020 Labour Party leadership election and Angela Rayner in the deputy leadership election.

 In March 2021 Hardy resigned from her role as a Shadow Education Minister, being succeeded by Matt Western.
-She cited an increase in constituency work due to the COVID-19 pandemic for her reasoning.
+She cited an increase in constituency work due to the COVID-19 pandemic.

-Personal life

-Hardy lives in Hessle with her partner James and two daughters.